Genius-Foundation/genius-intents/SETUP.md

 - **Security**: Review Dependabot alerts regularly
 - **Test Results**: Monitor test results in GitHub Actions

+## Release Workflow Notes

+### Why Pull Requests for Releases?

+This approach ensures that:
+- Branch protection rules are respected
+- All releases go through the same review process
+- Status checks run before releases are published
+- There's a clear audit trail for all releases
+- Team members can review version bumps and changelog updates

+### Branch Protection Compatibility

+The release script is designed to work with strict branch protection rules on `main`.
+It creates release branches and PRs instead of pushing directly, ensuring compliance with your repository's security policies.

 ## Troubleshooting

 ### Common Issues: